Antman261/DjORMgo-js/README.md

 In the previous example, the fields `active` and `created` used their default values, while the field `id` was ignored due to it being an auto-increment field.

-Simple ORM does not provide migration management, but does require schema definitions in the form of classes extending Model.
+DjORMgo does not provide migration management, but does require schema definitions in the form of classes extending Model.

 As such, it will throw errors whenever a field does not match the expected type, rather than trying to continue operation in an unexpected state.